Shengqi77/shengqi77.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm **Ruoyu Chen <font face="楷体" >(陈若愚)</font>**, a Ph.D. candidate in Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS), under the tutelage of [Xiaochun Cao](https://scholar.google.com/citations?user=PDgp6OkAAAAJ&hl=en) (Professor at Sun Yat-sen University).
-My research interests include *Artificial Intelligence* and *Computer Vision*.
-My recent research works mainly focus on *Explainable AI*, *Disentangle*, *Few-shot Learning*, which applications in *Human Face*, *Object Detection*.
+My research interests include <u>*Interpretable AI*</u> and <u>*Foundation Model*</u>.

+I'm committed to making XAI meaningful and actually helping us with AI systems.
+Including in the <u>*model testing phase*</u>, building an interpretation method for debugging the model to help us discover potential biases and errors in the model.
+In the <u>*model training phase*</u>, specific defects are discovered through interpretability, and a reasonable feedback mechanism is designed to enable the model to automatically repair errors to improve model performance and generalization, while making the training process transparent.
+In the <u>*model deployment phase*</u>, improve the explanation of the model and study the human-computer interaction or AI agent processes in dynamic environments.

 I received my B.E. degree from School of Control Engineering, Northeastern University.
-During my undergraduate years, my main research interests are the application of artificial intelligence and image processing in agriculture and biomedical engineering.
 I am also very fortunate to have worked with lots of distinguished researchers.

 I am open for collaborations in research.
-I am also actively looking for collaborators, especially in the fields of **Trustworthy AI** and **Open World**.
+I am also actively looking for collaborators, especially in the fields of **Trustworthy AI** and **Foundation Model**.
 Please feel free to contact me.

 # 🔥 News